yongjinjiang/D3-DataJournalism/README.md

 # This is the Homework of Unit 16: D3
-   - The related website is at: (https://yongjinjiang.github.io/D3-DataJournalism/)
+   - The related website is at: (https://yongjinjiang.github.io/D3-DataJournalism/).
    - A snapshot of the app:
 ![picture of myapp](Images/d3.png)
-   - Note both the x axis and y axis are selectable.
+   - Note both the x axis and y axis are selectable and a tooltip will appear on hovering each data point.

 # **The __original text__ of the homework assignment:**